What is the danger of a soporous state? Soporous state: description, causes, duration

 Diagnostics

-The pathological condition of the patient is assessed by clarifying the indicators of blood pressure, pulse rate, checking reflexes, muscle tone and response to painful stimuli.
+The pathological condition of the patient is assessed by clarifying blood pressure, pulse rate, checking reflexes, muscle tone and reaction to painful stimuli.
 The presence of the following points is specified:

 • mechanical damage;